-We estimate what our effective tax rate will be for the full fiscal year at each interim reporting period and record a quarterly tax provision based on that estimated effective tax rate.
+We estimate what our effective tax rate will be for a full fiscal year at each interim reporting period and record a quarterly tax provision based on that estimated effective tax rate.
 Throughout the year that estimated rate may change based on variations in our business, changes in our corporate structure, changes in the geographic mix and amount of income, applicable tax laws and regulations, communications with tax authorities, as well as our estimated and actual level of annual pre-tax income.
 We adjust our income tax provision in the reporting period in which the change in our estimated rate occurs so that the year-to-date provision is consistent with the anticipated annual tax rate.
-The Company's effective tax rate for the year ended December 31, 2021 differs from the year ended December 31, 2020 primarily as a result of a reduction in income in our foreign operations during the year ended December 31, 2021.
+The Company's effective tax rate for the year ended December 31, 2022 differs from the year ended December 31, 2021 primarily as a result of a reduction in income in our foreign operations during the year ended December 31, 2022 and not having the benefit of the net operating loss carryback reflected in 2021 as a result of the CARES Act.